neerazz/TriArchitect-Agent/resources/paper/main.md

 2.  **TMG Constraint:** The TMG enforces that any node transitioning to MIGRATED *must* drop dependencies on DEPRECATED nodes.
 3.  **Architect:** Receives a constraint-injected prompt: "Dependency `jaxb-api` is Removed.
 You MUST use `jakarta.xml.bind`."
 4.  **Validator:** Compiles the code.
 If `javax` remains, compilation fails, and the Veto triggers a correction.

----

-## 3. The Typed Migration Graph

-The Typed Migration Graph constitutes the **core technical contribution** enabling stateful migration.
-While iterative LLM correction is well-known (Reflexion [NEW5]), the challenge in migration is *context*: single-agent approaches fail because they treat files in isolation.

-**[Figure 3: TMG Schema]** *Nodes (Classes) with attributes: qualified_name, state (DEPRECATED→MIGRATED), new_package.
-Edges represent dependencies.*

-### 3.1 Formal Definition

-**Definition 1 (Typed Migration Graph).** A TMG is a tuple G = (V, E, τ, σ) where:
-- V is a finite set of vertices representing code artifacts
-- E ⊆ V × V is a set of directed edges representing dependencies
-- τ : V → T is a type function mapping vertices to types
-- σ : V → S is a state function mapping vertices to states

-The type set T = {CLASS, INTERFACE, METHOD, FIELD, IMPORT, CONFIG} captures structural categories.
-The state set S = {UNPROCESSED, ANALYZED, DEPRECATED, MIGRATED, FAILED} tracks migration progress.

-### 3.2 State Machine Semantics

-**Property 1 (Safe Migration Order).** If G is a directed acyclic graph, processing vertices in topological order ensures that for any transition σ(v): DEPRECATED → MIGRATED, all dependencies u where (v, u) ∈ E satisfy σ(u) = MIGRATED.

-This property guarantees that dependencies are migrated before dependents, preventing cascading failures—validated empirically in Section 6.

----

-## 4. System Architecture

-TriArchitect comprises three specialized agents coordinated through the TMG.

-**[Figure 1: TriArchitect System Architecture]** *TMG (cylinder) in center; Archeologist, Architect, Validator agents orbiting with read/write arrows.*

-### 4.1 Archeologist Agent

-The Archeologist performs static analysis to populate the TMG with initial state.
-Implementation uses `javalang`, a pure-Python Java parser, chosen for cross-platform deployment without JVM dependencies.

-**Responsibilities:**
 - **Parsing:** Constructs ASTs for all `.java` files in the repository
 - **Dependency Extraction:** Builds edge set E from imports, inheritance hierarchies, and method call graphs
 - **Deprecation Detection:** Matches API usages against a curated knowledge base of 200+ deprecated patterns (Appendix A)